 The Master of Business Administration program is open to students with a four-year degree or equivalent in any discipline, and is designed to accommodate professionals seeking to earn one of the most widely recognized credentials in the private, not-for-profit and public sector career paths.
 The Evening MBA is a three-year program designed for students who work full-time, with classes two evenings per week, and one intensive week per semester.
 The Daytime MBA is a two-year, full time, traditional MBA program that offers several ways for students to customize their experience, including internships, study abroad, specialization options, and case competitions.

-The course-based MBA can be completed in combination with the following course-based degrees: Juris Doctor, Master of Biomedical Technology, Master of Nursing, Master of Planning, Master of Public Policy and Master of Social Work.
+The course-based MBA can be completed in combination with the following course-based degrees: Juris Doctor, Master of Biomedical Technology, Master of Nursing, Master of Planning, and Master of Public Policy.
 The Haskayne funding package is one of the most generous among Canadian business schools.

 Entrepreneurship and Innovation

 Global Energy Management and Sustainable Development

 Outcomes and next steps

 A course-based master’s degree in management is usually considered a final degree.

 Topics may include accounting, business technology management, human resources, operations management and others.

 For students approved for a BComm exemption, requirements normally will be:Entrepreneurship and Innovation, Management Studies, Organizational Behaviour and Human Resources, and 8 elective courses.

 Students may specialize in finance, entrepreneurship and innovation, marketing, project management, global energy management and sustainable development, or real estate studies.